strontic/strontic.github.io/xcyclopedia/library/nbtstat.exe-4320B5AED6DC77E8252C0D06A46FB90B.md

 ## Possible Misuse

 *The following table contains possible examples of `nbtstat.exe` being misused.
-While `nbtstat.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `nbtstat.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --